Henry Posner III

-Henry Posner III is an American transport executive and investor working in the field of rail transport.
+Henry Posner III is an American transport executive and investor working in the field of rail transport and founder of Railroad Development Corporation.

 Posner received a bachelor's degree in civil engineering from Princeton University in 1977, and received a Master of Business Administration (MBA) in finance from Wharton School of the University of Pennsylvania in 1982.

 In 2025, Posner was inducted into the American Short Line and Regional Railroad Association's Hall of Fame, alongside Ronald Batory and the late Earl Durden.